 At the very basic level of personal finance, you should understand the need for, and value of, a budget.
 A budget or spending plan is a road map for telling your money what to do each month.
-At its simplest, a budget lists how much income you have compared to what's going out.
-Creating a detailed and written budget allows you to make smarter decisions with your finances on a daily basis.
-When you're faced with spending money on something, a budget requires you to stop and think about the purchase.
-You realize that by spending money in one area, you won't have to spend elsewhere.
+At its simplest, a budget lists how much income you have coming in compared to what's going out each month.

-When you create a budget, you begin to see a clear picture of how much money you have, what you spend it on, and how much, if any is left over.
-Ideally, you'll have a surplus left over which you can use to save for retirement, build up your emergency fund, pay down debt or apply to other financial goals.
+When you create a budget, you begin to see a clear picture of how much money you have.
+You can identify your spending, and how much—if any—is left over.
+Ideally, you'll have a surplus leftover, which you can use to save for retirement, build up your emergency fund, pay down debt, or apply to other financial goals.

 For example, some of the smaller variable expenses you may consider eliminating include unnecessary subscription services or recurring memberships you don't use.
 Bigger cuts could result from refinancing your mortgage or wiping out an entire spending category, such as dining out.

 One question you may have is, what kind of life insurance do I need?
-Term life offers you for a set period of time; permanent insurance covers you for life, with some policies offering the benefit of cash value accumulation.
-It's important to consider which one is the best fit for your needs and goals.
+Term life covers you for a set period; permanent insurance covers you for life, with some policies offering the benefit of cash value accumulation.
+Permanent life insurance, however, can be more expensive than term life.
+When choosing between the two, it's important to consider which one is the best fit for your needs and goals.

 You can probably do basic financial planning, such as setting a budget and chipping away at your debt, yourself.
 Once you accomplish your basic financial goals on your own, a certified financial planner can help guide you with investing, retirement planning, and more.

 Should my financial planning include investing?